Category: Social and Political Struggles

 Artist Betye Saar tells ghost stories

-Saar creates hauntingly beautiful art that seduces us into thinking deeply about racism.
-Notably, she is one of the first American artists to focus on the chasm between the colonizer and the colonized.
+Saar creates hauntingly beautiful works of art that seduce us into thinking deeply about race.
+She is one of the first artists to confront the chasm between the colonizer and the colonized.

 -